spcask/25d/2013-05/README.md

-May 2013: Learn ray tracing with POV-Ray
+May 2013: Learn Ray Tracing with POV-Ray
 ========================================
 Four years ago, I wrote [a simple ray tracer][JRT] in Java to render a scene hard-coded in the source code.
 After writing this ray tracer, I